Disman4/TinDog/README.md

 # TinDog Project
 A HTML website with CSS styling using Bootstrap Framework.
+It is frontend only